mgeduld/lear-notes/README.md

 - I.i.
 Kent shockingly addresses Lear as thou
 - Kent is called an "ancient ruffian."
 - Stakes for Kent.
 If Lear sees him again, he'll be put to death.
 Banishment may be worse.
 Kent *is* service.
 When he plays Caius, he's doing what he *is*
+- Kent tells us about himself (and seems to know himself): "I can keep honest counsel ... deliver a plain message bluntly ... and the best of me is diligence."
+The Fool, Cordelia, and Kent tell the truth.
+With Cordelia, it seems to be a choice--and an agonizing one for her ("What should Cordelia speak?").
+It's what she thinks is morally right.
+The Fool doesn't have a choice ("Prithee, nuncle, keep a schoolmaster that can teach thy fool to lie: I would fain learn to lie") but he knows how to tell the truth indirectly.
+Kent doesn't have a choice and he can only be blunt.
+He manages to disguise himself by changing his appearance and accent, but he can't change the way he speaks--unlike Edgar.

 ## Fool
 - Fool has a very powerful position at court (with some downsides), and it's all tied to Lear.
 With Lear abdicating his power and mad, what life will there be for him?